 What is the BRRRR method when buying a rental property investment?

 The BRRRR method stands for buy, rehab, rent, refinance and repeat.
 It’s a real estate investment strategy that involves buying a fixer-upper, rehabbing the property and renting it out.
 You’ll then refinance the rental property with a cash-out refinance in order to fund your next investment property.

 The Bottom Line

-Buying rental property can be a good investment if you follow certain steps and guidelines, including thinking beyond the cash flow that rent from tenants can bring in.
-Do thorough research when thinking about becoming a real estate investor.
+Buying rental property can be a great investment if you follow certain steps and guidelines, which include thinking about more than the cash flow that rent from tenants can bring in.
+It’s safest to do thorough research before you decide to jump in and become a real estate investor.

 Ready to purchase your first investment property?
 Get started on an application today and connect with one of our Home Loan Experts to discuss your financing options.